Sleepyhugs Sleep Swaddle

 Autumn and Winter Swaddles

-All Season Swaddles (in between the Winter and Summer Version)
+All Season Swaddles (in between the Winter and Summer Version and can be worn all season with layering to suit)

 How does it work? – This from the inventor